| |

 Seasonal Highlights in Manawatu New Zealand

-The Manawatu, recognised for its many wonderful gardens, is home to one of the world's top five rose gardens.
+The Manawatu, recognized for its many wonderful gardens, is home to one of the world's top five rose gardens.

 For garden buffs, the annual Manawatu Garden Festival (held every May), attracts thousands of garden lovers to the region.